quanted/esat/README.md

  3. Bootstrap-Displacement (BS-DISP): the combination of the two error estimation methods.
 Where for each Bootstrap dataset/model, all or targeted factor profile values are adjusted using the DISP method.

-Lastly, constrained models are able to be created where the user can define constraints and expressions which set or limit specific factor elements (single values from either the factor profile or factor contribution matrices), or define correlations between factor elements as linear expressions.
+ESAT includes constrained models, as found in PMF5, where selecting a source apportionment model there is the option to add constraints through defining specific value constraints or define value correlations as a collection of linear equations.

+Lastly, ESAT includes a data simulator which allows for random or use defined synthetic source profiles and contributions to be used in ESAT to evaluating how well the original synthetic data can be recreated.

 ### Notebooks
-Code examples are available in the repository jupyter notebooks, which also provided detailed algorithm documentation and complete workflow examples.
+Juypter notebooks are available that demonstrate the complete source apportionment and error estimation workflow found in PMF5, demonstrated in notebooks/epa_esat_workflow_01.ipynb

+The simulator notebook provides examples for creating the synthetic profiles and contributions dataset and using the evaluation features to see how 'well' ESAT can recreate those profiles and contributions.

+Other notebooks are included which were used during development and verifying visualizations.

+## Development
-## Requirements
+### Requirements
-Code has been developed and tested using Python 3.12

-Code runtime requirements can be found and installed using the requirements.txt file.
+* Core ESAT python package requirements can be found in the requirements.txt file.

-Development environments requirements, for running jupyter notebooks, compiling Rust code, and running Sphinx for documentation can be in the requirements-dev.txt file.
+* The python requirements for creating the code documentation can be found in the doc-requirements.txt file.
+* Full development python package requirements can be found in the _dev-requirements.txt file (not actively maintained).

+The ESAT python codebase includes github workflow actions which run:
+1. Run python build to compile the Rust code and create python packages for python 3.10, 3.11 and 3.12 on Linux, Windows and MacOS.
+2. Recreate code documentation from the README.md file, code docstrings for the Python API and CLI.
+Documentation is used to update the github documentation site for ESAT.

-### Rust Requirements
+### Rust Compiling
 The python package includes a Rust module for running the algorithm update procedures, which requires local compiling to execute.

 To run the Rust functions that is specified by the optimized parameter, requires that Rust is installed (https://www.rust-lang.org/tools/install) and the python package maturin (https://pypi.org/project/maturin/) is installed to the python development environment.